camlin-tan/tp/docs/DeveloperGuide.md

 **MSS**

 1. Actor requests to change the theme with required argument.
+2. System shows a confirmation message.
-2. System changes the theme.
+3. System changes the theme.

     Use case ends.

 **Extensions**

 * 1a.
-The argument entered is invalid.
+Actor makes an invalid input.

     * 1a1.
 System shows an error message.